ymayers/mongodb-mongoose-express-ci/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)  SOFTWARE ENGINEERING IMMERSIVE

-## Getting started

-1. Create a repo on GitHub.com called express-api-ci.
-2. Clone it down and follow the instructions on this readme.
-3. Your repo needs to be public and on GitHub.com so [Travis CI](https://travis-ci.org) can read it.

 # Express API - Continuous Integration

 What is Continuous Integration?
 Let's take 10min to read: